The Kobo Clara HD is an e-Ink e-Reader, just like the Amazon Kindle which I will also compare to in this review.

 Koba Clara HD is SGD 199 here in Singapore, and US $99 online from overseas.
 Electronics in Singapore always seem to be more expensive compared to overseas even after currency conversion.
 That kinda sucks.

 The cheaper Amazon Kindle with front-light is US $79 but that's not sold officially here in Singapore.
-Anyway, the different Amazon Kindle models are available on Lazada and Shopee for prices lower than the Kobo Clara HD.
+Anyway, the different Amazon Kindle models are available on Lazada SG and Shopee SG for prices lower than the Kobo Clara HD.

 So why not buy the cheaper Amazon Kindle?